rmolinari/data_structures/README.md

 ### Segment Tree

 Segment trees store information related to subintervals of a certain array.
 For example, they can be used to find the sum of the elements in an arbitrary subinterval A[i..j] of an array A[0..n] in O(log n) time.
+Each node in the tree corresponds to a subarray of the array, in such a way that the values we store in the nodes can be combined efficiently to determined the desired result for arbitrary subarrays.

 An excellent description of the idea is found at https://cp-algorithms.com/data_structures/segment_tree.html.

-There is a generic implementation, `GenericSegmentTree`, and a concrete class `MaxValSegmentTree`.
+There is a generic implementation, `GenericSegmentTree`, and concrete classes `MaxValSegmentTree` and `IndexOfMaxValSegmentTree`.
+The generic implementation is such that concrete classes can be written by providing a handful of (usually) simple lambdas and constants to the generic class's initializer.
+Working out the details require some knowledge of the internal mechanisms of a segment tree, for which the link at cp-algorithms.com is very helpful.
+See the definitions of the concrete classes here for examples.

 ## References
 - Edelkamp, S., Elmasry, A., Katajainen, J., _Optimizing Binary Heaps_, Theory Comput Syst (2017), vol 61, pp 606-636, DOI 10.1007/s00224-017-9760-2